luisfeliz79/ADFSLoadTesting/README.md

    <br>Default is urn:federation:MicrosoftOnline
   <br> <br>
    <b><i>HowLongInSeconds</i></b><br>
-   Amount of time to test for.<br>Default is 30 seconds
+   Amount of time to test for.<br>Default is 30 seconds<br>
  <br>
    <b><i>Jobs</i></b>
   <br>
    Number of Jobs to run when testing.<br>Default is 8 jobs
  <br><br>
    <b>Note:</b> In order to push the server the hardest, adjust the number of Jobs to run simulteniously
-   Increase this number until the server is hitting ~ 90-99% CPU
+   Increase this number until the server is hitting ~ 90-99% CPU<br>
  <br>
    <b><i>Kerberos</i></b>
  <br>
    Set this to $true if you wish to use Kerberos authentication.<br>Default is $false<br>
-   When this setting is $false, the Credentials parameter will be ignored.
+   When this setting is $false, the Credentials parameter will be ignored.<br>
  <br>
    <b><i>Credentials</i></b>
  <br>